Jalal Hassan: 2020–present

-Ahead of the 2022–2023 season, Hassan renewed his contract with Al-Zawra'a to remain for another season, and was reportedly earning the equivalent of US$150,000 per season.
-The club had an improvement the following season, finishing 3rd in the league with 68 points, however the club once again failed to win the FA Cup, losing to Al Jawiya on penalties in the quarter final.
-Despite the club's disappointing domestic campaign, Al-Zawra'a were awarded a spot in the 2023–24 AFC Cup, due to the teams that finished above them not earning the AFC license to participate.
+Ahead of the 2022–23 season, Hassan renewed his contract with Al-Zawra'a to remain for another season, and was reportedly earning the equivalent of US$150,000 per season.
+The club had an improvement the following season, finishing 3rd in the league with 68 points and earning a spot in the 2023–24 AFC Cup, however the club once again failed to win the FA Cup, losing to Al Jawiya on penalties in the quarter final.
 Jalal won the Soccer Star Goalkeeper of the Year for the second time due to his performances in the season.
 He also won the award for best goalkeeper in the Gulf region for his performances that season, as voted on by Sky News Arabia.

 In September 2023, Hassan extended his contract to remain for a 7th season with the club.
 Hassan's suspension from his last continental club match carried over across tournaments and he missed the opening match of the AFC Cup against Al-Arabi of Kuwait.
 The team had a disappointing tournament, exiting from the group stage after finishing runners up in Group B to eventual champions Al Ahed FC.
 He suffered an ankle injury in April which kept him out of the side for two months before returning ahead of the match against Al-Hedood.
 Al-Zawra'a once again lost against Al Jawiya in the FA Cup, this time in the Semi Final, and finished 3rd in the league in a repeat of their result from last season.

 Jalal Hassan remained with Al-Zawra'a for his 8th consecutive season with the club, ahead of the 2024–25 season.